Table of contents

-Children who experience anxiety are diagnosed when they do not outgrow the fears and worries that are typical in young children, or when fear begins to interfere with daily activities.
+Children with anxiety are diagnosed when they do not outgrow the typical fears and worries in young children or when fear begins to interfere with daily activities.
 Symptoms in children often cause irritability and anger that may go undiagnosed until later in life.

 Cognitive Behavioral Therapy

 CBT teaches people different ways of thinking, behaving, and reacting to anxiety-producing and fearful objects and situations.
 Either cognitive or exposure therapy can be used in this sense.
-Mental health professionals use cognitive therapy to help identify and neutralize thoughts that are causing anxiety while exposure therapy helps people confront fears that are driving the disorder.
+Mental health professionals use cognitive therapy to help identify and neutralize thoughts that are causing anxiety, while exposure therapy helps people confront fears that are driving anxiety.

-Medications can help relieve symptoms to treat anxiety.
-The most common classes of medications used are anti-anxiety drugs (such as benzodiazepines), antidepressants, and beta-blockers.
+Medications can help relieve the symptoms.
+The most common medications used to combat this disorder are anti-anxiety drugs (such as benzodiazepines), antidepressants, and beta-blockers.

 Anti-anxiety drugs: These are usually the first-line treatment.
 They tend to work quicker than the other options.
 However, people can build up a tolerance to these medications, meaning that they will eventually have to take higher doses.

-Because of this drawback, medical providers often prescribe benzodiazepines for short periods of time and take people off the medication slowly so as to avoid withdrawal symptoms.
+Because of this drawback, medical providers often prescribe benzodiazepines for short periods and take people off the medication slowly to avoid withdrawal symptoms.

 Antidepressants: These medications, such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), may help improve the way your brain uses certain chemicals that control mood or stress and make you feel anxious.
-However, it may take awhile to find the one that works best.
+However, it may take a while to find the one that works best.
 Additionally, it takes longer for these medications to work.

-Beta-blockers: Although beta-blockers are most often used to treat high blood pressure, they can also help relieve physical symptoms, such as rapid heartbeat, shaking, trembling, and blushing.
-These medications are also used for short time periods and in “as needed” cases.
+Beta-blockers: Although beta-blockers are most often used to treat high blood pressure, they can also help relieve physical symptoms of anxiety, such as rapid heartbeat, shaking, trembling, and blushing.
+These medications are also used for short periods and in “as needed” cases.

 - Get help early

 - Stay active

 - Avoid alcohol or drug use.
-Alcohol and drug use can cause or worsen anxiety
+Their use can cause or worsen anxiety.